I did not defect to PDP – Adamu

 The governorship candidate of Social Democratic Party (SDP), AlhaJi Bashir Adamu, has denied defecting to Peoples Democratic Party (PDP) in Jagawa.

-Adamu told the News Agency of Nigeria (NAN) in Dutse on Tuesday that he has never discussed or told anybody or group that he would dump his party to join PDP.
+Adamu told newsmen in Dutse on Tuesday that he has never discussed or told anybody or group that he would dump his party to join PDP.

 “I am, therefore, warning those spreading that fake news aimed at scuttling my political ambition to desist because they will never succeed.